lukemorgan9/Cyclistic-Case-Study/README.md

 - Share
 - Act

+### Scenario
+I am a junior data analyst working in the marketing analyst team at Cyclistic, a bike-share company in Chicago.
+The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
+Therefore, my team wants to understand how casual riders and annual members use Cyclistic bikes differently.
+From these insights, my team will design a new marketing strategy to convert casual riders into annual members.
+But first, Cyclistic executives must approve my recommendations, so they must be backed up with compelling data insights and professional data visualizations.

 ### Useful Links

 During the case study I used SQL to process the data and Tableau to create compelling visualisations.
 I also created a presentation on Microsoft PowerPoint to convey my findings to stakeholders.
 The links to all of these are available below.